 A parent would reach for this book when their teenager is struggling with a volatile home environment or the heavy responsibility of protecting a sibling.
 It is an ideal choice for families navigating the complex emotions of estrangement, domestic instability, and the search for autonomy.
 Through an exchange of urgent emails, the story follows Bea, who has fled their abusive household, and Ezra, the brother she left behind.
 It explores themes of resilience, the bonds of siblinghood, and the courage required to break cycles of trauma.
 Recommended for ages 14 and up, this novel provides a safe space for teens to feel seen and validated in their own struggles for independence and safety.

 The book deals directly with emotional and physical domestic abuse.
-The approach is realistic and visceral but secular.
+The approach is realistic and visceral.
 While the journey is painful, the resolution is hopeful, emphasizing that family is something you can build for yourself.

 A high schooler who feels older than their years due to family burdens, or a teen who relies heavily on a sibling for emotional survival.

 Parents should be aware of descriptions of physical altercations involving the stepfather.
 Previewing the chapters where Ezra describes the immediate aftermath of Bea's departure is recommended to gauge the intensity of the home life depicted.
-A parent might notice their child becoming withdrawn, acting as a 'protector' for a younger sibling, or expressing a desperate need for 'an escape' from social or family pressure.
+A parent might notice their child exhibiting signs of anxiety or fear around a parental figure, or expressing feelings of responsibility for the safety of other family members.

 Older teens (17-18) will resonate with the themes of looming adulthood and the ethics of leaving home, while younger teens (14-15) will focus more on the fear of being left behind and the sibling bond.